Blackstar Sonnet 120 Acoustic Amp Review

 Blackstar's acoustic combo is flexible with a ton of functionality.
 In a market that hasn't seen a ton of acoustic amplifier options (they usually come in preamp pedal form), the Sonnet series provides a needed commodity at an incredibly decent price.
 Hard to find anything to complain about unless you want to do some serious hair splitting.

-IDEAL FOR: Indoor practice, small to mid-sized venues, church, warm tones, flexibility, acoustic reverb
+BEST FOR: Indoor practice, small to mid-sized venues, church, warm tones, flexibility, acoustic reverb.

 TONE